Thomas Römer

-Thomas Christian Römer (born 13 December 1955) is a German-born Swiss biblical scholar, exegete, philologist, professor, and Reformed minister.
+Thomas Christian Römer (/de/; born 13 December 1955) is a German-born Swiss biblical scholar, exegete, philologist, professor, and Reformed minister.
 After teaching at the University of Geneva, he became professor of the Old Testament at the University of Lausanne.
 Since 2007, he has held the chair "Biblical environments" at the Collège de France, of which he became administrator in 2019.

 Biography

 Life

 Thomas Römer was born 13 December 1955 in Mannheim (Germany).
 He was raised in a practicing Protestant family of German descent and was very passionate about the Old Testament.
 From 1982 to 1984, He was trainee minister of the Reformed Church of France in Nancy.

 Education

 He studied Theology and Religious studies at the theological faculties of the University of Heidelberg and University of Tübingen from 1974 to 1980.
 He also studied Biblical Hebrew, Ugaritic, and other Semitic languages notably under the direction of Rolf Rendtorff, professor of Old Testament in Heidelberg, who encouraged him to develop a thesis on the question of the Jewish Patriarchs in the Book of Deuteronomy and the Deuteronomist history.
 From 1980 to 1982, Römer studied Religious studies at the École pratique des hautes études in Paris.
 During his preparation in Paris, where he arrived in 1980, he attended the École pratique des hautes études, the Catholic Institute of Paris, and the Protestant Faculty of Theology in Paris—where his teacher was the exegete Françoise Florentin-Smyth—and obtained his doctorate in 1988.